k9chen/k9chen.github.io/_pages/about.md

 * Chen, K. (2023). **On the Psychological Disembodiment of Autonomy and Agency in Patients with Brain-Computer Interface Implants**. *Grounds: The Virginia Journal of Bioethics* [[HTML]](http://www.vabioethics.com/content/2023/5/2/on-the-psychological-disembodiment-of-autonomy-and-agency-in-patients-with-brain-computer-interface-implants)
 * Chen, K. (2023). **Moral Status in Cerebral Organoids, Gastruloids, and Chimeras**. *Grounds: The Virginia Journal of Bioethics* [[HTML]](http://www.vabioethics.com/content/2023/3/15/moral-status-in-cerebral-organoids-gatruloids-and-chimeras)
 * Chen, K. (2023). **Towards a Brave New World: The Huxleyan Reality of Using Pharmacological Neuroenhancement** *Grounds: The Virginia Journal of Bioethics* [[HTML]](http://www.vabioethics.com/content/2023/1/12/towards-a-brave-new-world-the-huxleyan-reality-of-using-pharmocological-neuroenhancement)

+## Quotes
+* "The more you know, the more you owe." ― Luis Rodríguez, *Always Running*
+* "The cruelest walls are made of glass" ― Ocean Vuong, *On Earth We're Briefly Gorgeous*
+* "It's like Tolstoy said.
+Happiness is an allegory, unhappiness a story." ―Haruki Murakami, *Kafka on the Shore*